Bonny-kato/rrc/src/hooks/useURLParamsState/README.md

 1. **Extended Functionality Over useSearchParams:** While useSearchParams allows basic manipulation and retrieval of URL query parameters, useURLParamsState takes it a step further by providing enhanced capabilities such as default parameter values, automatic merging of parameters, and a more intuitive handling of parameter state as a JavaScript object.
 2.  **Simplified Parameter Access:** Unlike useSearchParams, which requires individual retrieval of each parameter, useURLParamsState offers direct access to all parameters as a cohesive object.
 This makes it much more convenient to work with multiple URL parameters simultaneously.
-3. **Integrated Parameter Merging:** The hook automatically merges new parameters with existing ones during updates, a feature not inherently available in useSearchParams.
-This reduces the need for manual merging and simplifies state management in applications with complex parameter interactions.
-4.  **Default Parameters and Type Safety:** useURLParamsState allows for the specification of default parameter values and, when used with TypeScript, ensures type safety for the parameters object, enhancing the robustness and reliability of the application.
+3.  **Default Parameters and Type Safety:** useURLParamsState allows for the specification of default parameter values and, when used with TypeScript, ensures type safety for the parameters object, enhancing the robustness and reliability of the application.

 ### When to Use `useURLParamsState`